+Parent company

 Holding company

 Operating subsidiary

-On February 22, 2022, the Company incorporated Nano Québec (Québec, Canada).
+On February 22, 2022, the Company incorporated the wholly-owned subsidiary, Nano One Québec (Québec, Canada).

-On November 1, 2022, the Company through its subsidiary Nano Québec, completed the acquisition of Johnson Matthey Battery Materials Ltd., (Québec, Canada) and on the same date changed the name to Nano One Materials Candiac Inc.
+On November 1, 2022, the Company through its subsidiary Nano Québec, completed the acquisition of a 100% shareholding of Johnson Matthey Battery Materials Ltd., (Québec, Canada) and on the same date changed its name to Nano One Materials Candiac Inc.